Masked palm civet: Feeding and diet

 The masked palm civet is an omnivore feeding on rats and birds as well as on fruit such as figs, mangoes, bananas, and leaves.
 Scat analysis indicates that they also eat mollusks, arthropods, bark and to a lesser extent snakes and frogs.
 The composition of the diet varies between seasons and sites.

 Reproduction

 Masked palm civets are polyestrous and their mating behavior is promiscuous.
 There are two breeding seasons per year.
 The female bears up to four young.
 Masked palm civets are known to reach 15 years of age in captivity.

 Copulation in masked palm civets can last for more than 30 minutes.
-Upon completion of copulation, males leave a copulation plug in the female's vaginal tract.
+Upon completion of copulation, males leave a mating plug in the female's vaginal tract.
 The young grow to the size of an adult in about three months.